Earn Your Bachelor of Science in Long-Term Care Administration Online

 - Learn from faculty who actively work in the field: Professors use practical experience and insights in long-term care administration to enhance course curriculum.

-- Transfer up to 95 credits toward your degree: Students who have completed some college-level courses at another institution may be able to apply those credits to this program.
-Talk to admissions to see what applies for you.
+- Transfer up to 90 credits toward your degree: Students who have completed some college-level courses at another institution may be able to apply those credits to this program.
+Talk to an admissions counselor today to see what applies for you.

 What to expect in the Long-Term Care Administration Bachelor’s program